-Last updated in March 2013
+Last updated in March 2017

-Cultural relations are also close.
+Cultural relations are also wide-ranging.
 The Goethe Institute has a branch in Lima, and two other German-Peruvian cultural institutes are located in Arequipa and Cusco.
-Apart from the Alexander von Humboldt School (an International School with approximately 1,600 students), three further schools in Lima are supported by the Federal Foreign Office on account of their German teaching.
-A school in Chosica (near Lima) and one in Arequipa also receive similar support.
-In all, 12 Peruvian schools participate in the ‘Schools – Partners for the Future’ initiative (PASCH), which is designed to arouse young people’s lasting interest in present-day Germany and in the German language.
-It is also thanks to this initiative that there are now some 15,000 people learning German in Peru.
+Apart from the Alexander von Humboldt School (an International School with approximately 1,600 students), there are two other German Schools Abroad, in Chosica (near Lima) and in Arequipa, and five other schools that are supported by the Federal Foreign Office, in particular on account of their German teaching.
+In all, 14 Peruvian schools participate in the Schools – Partners for the Future initiative (PASCH), which is designed to arouse young people’s long-term interest in present-day Germany and in the German language.
+It is also thanks to this initiative that there are now some 17,500 people learning German in Peru.